CodingItWrong/outsidein.dev/book/react/6-writing-data.md

 Save the file and all tests pass.

-It may feel obvious to you that this is not the correct final logic, so this should drive us to consider what test we are missing.
+This is not the correct final logic, which may feel obvious to you.
+That should drive us to consider what test we are missing.
 What should behave differently?
 Well, when we submit a form with a name filled in, the validation error should not appear.
 Let's add that test to the "when filled in" `describe` block:

 ```js
 it('does not display a validation error', async () => {